apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 -------

 In this level we want to show how we can integrate a custom built algorithm using the Python API.
-For this we will introduce another dml file, which can be used to train a basic feed forward network using a parameter server.
+For this we will introduce another dml file, which can be used to train a basic feed forward network.

 Step 1: Obtain data
 ~~~~~~~~~~~~~~~~~~~

-For the whole setup please refer to level 2, Step 1 to 3.
+For the whole data setup please refer to level 2, Step 1 to 3, as these steps are identical.

 .. code-block:: python

     import numpy as np